The Law of the Letter: The best way to inspire fresh thoughts is to seal the letter.

 Whenever you question a decision, you wind up focusing only on the negatives of the decision that you made and the positives of the alternatives that you didn’t choose.
 Question yourself enough, and the horse that you chose starts to look like a nag while the others look like thoroughbreds, even if you picked a thoroughbred originally.

-To trigger choice closure, you need to do something to finalize the decision.
+To trigger choice closure, you need to do something to make a decision.
 It can be mental – “Final Answer” – or it can be physical – closing the menu or pushing yourself away from the table before dessert arrives.
 Once you foreclose the possibility that you can change your mind, then you start to focus not on what might have been, but what you have in front of you, and you end up being happier with your decision as a result of creating that sense of finality.

 Where else can we use choice closure to our benefit besides the restaurant?